["learn"]

 How to use a cocktail shaker properly?

 Wondering how to use a shaker for drinks?
 It’s really easy!
 This simple piece of kit is easy to get used to and you will taste the benefits instantly.
-A shaker aerates the drink as well as dilutes it with the small amount of water melting off the ice for a smoother taste.
+A shaker aerates your drink and dilutes by with a small amount.
+Water melting off the ice gives a drink a smoother taste.
 Ingredients like pineapple or orange juice rely on a good shake to give drinks that essential foamy texture, as well as cream or egg whites.

-Adding your ingredients: Start off by tipping all your ingredients into the jug of your shaker, as per recipe instructions.
-Then add with a good measure of ice.
-Rule of thumb, the aficionados say to fill up the jug to three-quarter full.
+Adding your ingredients.
+Start by tipping all your ingredients into the jug of your shaker, as per recipe instructions.
+Then add a good measure of ice.
+The rule of thumb is to fill up the jug to three-quarters full.

-The shake: Close the cap with the strainer firmly in place, if you’re using a Cobbler.
-Gripping one hand on the base of the jug, secure the cap with the other and shake vigorously for about 15-30 seconds.
+The shake.
+Close the cap with the strainer firmly in place, if you’re using a Cobbler.
+With one hand gripping the base of the jug, secure the cap with the other, and shake vigorously for about 15-30 seconds.
 Bear in mind that a cocktail that’s been properly shaken gets the addition of about 1/2 ounce of water.
 This is an important dilution of what could otherwise be an overly strong cocktail.

-The straining: Remove the cap and strain the liquid into your glass free of ice and other ingredients for a magical cocktail.
-If you are using a Boston shaker, place the Hawthorne strainer firmly into the jug pressing down with your thumb to secure it and strain to remove ice and bits from your drink, and serve.
+The straining.
+Remove the cap and strain the liquid into your glass.
+If you are using a Boston shaker, place the Hawthorne strainer firmly into the jug pressing down with your thumb to secure it.
+Then strain your cocktail mix through it to remove ice, pips and other bits from your drink, and serve.

 TOP TIP: Use the best ice you can lay your hands on!
-Thin watery ice is a no no and makes watery drinks!
+Thin watery ice is a no-no and makes for watery drinks!

 FREQUENTLY ASKED QUESTIONS